Henry Ronald Godfrey

 Ronald Godfrey (1887–1968), full name Henry Ronald Godfrey, was an English motor car design engineer of the first half of the 20th century possibly best known for his successful Singer-engined H R G thoroughbred sports cars built between 1935 and 1956.

 Apprenticeship

 Born near London, Ron met Archie Nash at London's Finsbury Technical School and after obtaining his City & Guilds diploma in Mechanical Engineering he completed an apprenticeship at Willans & Robinson in Rugby, Warwickshire where the slightly younger Archie soon followed him to do the same training.

 G N

 Godfrey and Nash then got together to produce the GN cycle car.
 A light-weight 90 degree Vee-twin-cylinder car first sold in 1911, it stayed in production through 1922.
-Ron Godfrey's major contribution was his design of the engine.
+Ron Godfrey's major contribution was his design of the engine and chain transmission.

 H R Godfrey Motors

 When Archie Nash left the company in 1922 to form Frazer-Nash Godfrey left to provide a repair business H R Godfrey Motors to supply GN spares.
 They also offered rebuilds.
 This enterprise formed the basis of his partnership with Stuart Proctor, with whom he formed Godfrey-Proctor.
 Continuing the servicing of GN's, they produced their own car based on the Austin Seven, but the venture was unsuccessful, with only about 10 cars produced by the time the company ceased trading in 1928.